-5.5.2 ION GAUGE
+5.5.2 ION GAUGE (when used with IGM400)

-NOTICE Before you activate the ion gauge/filament, make sure you understand all instructions and information provided in this manual and the User Manual for the CVG101 convection gauge.
+NOTICE Before you activate the ion gauge/filament, make sure you understand all instructions and information provided in this manual and the User Manual for the IGM400.
 Furthermore, you should ensure you have fully configured the B-RAX control unit to your operational requirements before turning the filaments on.
-Prior to turning on the ion gauge filament you should ensure the pressure is below 1.00E-03 Torr (1 mTorr) with emission current set at 100 μA; 5.00E-04 Torr with emission current set at 4 mA and 1.00E-04 Torr with emission current set at 10 mA.
+Prior to turning on the ion gauge filament you should ensure the pressure is below the OVERPRESS 100 setting if the emission current selection is set to 100 μA or below the 1.00 x 10-3 Torr if emission current selected is 4 mA.